corentin-pasquier/node-red-contrib-amqp/README.md

-# source
+# Source
-This repo fork from @meowwolf/node-red-contrib-amqp
+This repo fork from @stormpass/node-red-contrib-amqp

 and

-+ upgrade amqplib so you can use it with node10+
-+ fixed direct routing publish issues;
++ correct a bug where there is no reconnection on error

 AMQP nodes for node-red